Team-Infinitesimal/Infinitesimal/README.md

 * Accelerator/Rhythm Lunatic and Engine_Machiner (theme assistance)
 * Bedrock Solid (music, suggestions and playtesting)
 * Jehezukiel and Lintoast (music, sound effects and announcer)
-* 4199, andreycout, djgrs, Enally, SHRMP0 and Sushi (suggestions and playtesting)
+* 4199, daryen, djgrs, Enally, SHRMP0 and Sushi (suggestions and playtesting)
 * CrackItUp group (original home of the theme's development)
 * Team Infinity (setting a landmark in PIU's interface and graphics design)
 * RGAB Community